Anureet19/TicTacToe/README.md

 * Build the gradle file
 * Now you can test the application on either android virtual device or your android device

+Note - Single player game implementation is done in SinglePlayerGame Branch.

 Icons made by <a href="http://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>